 The Portage Terriers are a Junior A Hockey team based out of Portage la Prairie, Manitoba that play in the Manitoba Junior Hockey League.
 The Terriers were founded in 1932 and currently play out of Stride Place in Portage la Prairie.

 The Portage Terriers have an impressive winning history.
-The Terriers have been MJHL Turnbull Cup Champions ten times; six times out of the last eight years.
-The Terriers have also been Manitoba-Saskatchewan Anavet Cup Champions in 1973, 2005, and 2011.
-They were finalists in the 2015 Western Canada Cup and won the Royal Bank Cup at home in 2015.
+The Terriers have been MJHL Turnbull Cup Champions 12 times; eight from 2008-2019.
+The Terriers have also been Manitoba-Saskatchewan Anavet Cup Champions in 1973, 2005, 2011 and 2019.
+They have also won three national championships.
+The Memorial Cup in 1942, Centennial Cup in 1973 and RBC Cup in 2015.
 Along with team success, individual Portage Terriers have excelled as well.
 Some notable alumni include: Bryan Hextall, Black Jack Stewart, Junior Lessard, JP Vigier, Rick Blight, Jason Kasdorf, Dean Stewart and Nick Henry.